Highlights from the ESSP Open Science Conference in Beijing

 Wednesday, 8 November 2006

 One day before the conference and everybody is busy!
-The conference center is getting ready for the big event: Rooms going to be prepared, brochures and posters have to find their places, registration packages need to be packed, and thousand other things have to be organized by the China Meteorological Administration as the local organizer, the International Organization Committee of the ESSP OSC, the communcation team, and the employees of the Beijing International Convention Centre.
+The conference center is getting ready for the big event: Rooms going to be prepared, brochures and posters have to find their places, registration packages need to be packed, and thousand other things have to be organized by the China Meteorological Administration as the local organizer, the International Organization Committee of the ESSP OSC, the communication team, and the employees of the Beijing International Convention Center.
 It is a long day, but all are looking forward to welcome the participants and start the Open Science Conference tomorrow morning.